-The BIRO Data Flow Tables (Tables 1-3) were specifically developed to describe in detail the dynamics involved in both data collection and information exchange procedures.
-A specific data flow table for each selected alternative was constructed to describe all personal data elements associated with the proposed systems, and aspects of the collection, use and disclosure of personal information/data that would help building a list of few, essential options available in this context.
-The tables were revised by all components of the PT and finally approved.
-The content of the data flow tables have been then used as source of information for the definition of the Information Flow Questionnaire (Appendix 1).
+The BIRO Data Flow Tables (see Tables 1-3),were specifically developed to describe in detail the dynamics involved in both data collection and information exchange procedures.
+A specific data flow table for each selected alternative has been constructed to describe all personal data elements associated with the proposed system, and aspects of the collection, use and disclosure of personal information/data that would help building a list of few, essential options available in this context.
+The tables were revised by all components of the PT and finally approved to define the information flow questionnaire (See PIA Report Step 2).